Pannus in Dogs (Chronic Superficial Keratitis)

 What causes pannus?

 Pannus is thought to be a hereditary condition that develops as the pet ages.
-Breeds such as German Shepherds, Belgian Shepherd breeds, and Border Collies are the most commonly affected breeds, but pannus can occur in any breed.
+Breeds such as German shepherds, Belgian shepherds, and border collies are most affected, but pannus can occur in any breed.

-Predisposing factors such as increased exposure to ultraviolet light, high altitudes, and smoke may contribute to the development of pannus and certainly can exacerbate the condition.
+Predisposing factors such as increased exposure to ultraviolet light or living at high altitudes may contribute to the development of pannus and certainly can exacerbate the condition.

 How is pannus diagnosed?

 Diagnosis is based on medical history and clinical signs.
-Diagnostic tests include corneal staining with fluorescein, intraocular pressure testing (IOP), and corneal or conjunctival scrapings.
+Diagnostic tests include corneal staining with fluorescein dye, intraocular pressure (IOP) testing, and corneal or conjunctival scrapings.
 Many of these tests are often done to rule out other eye conditions.

 How is pannus treated?

 Treatment will not cure the condition but will halt the progression and may reverse some of the changes.
 The treatment of pannus is for life.
-It is important that your veterinarian's instructions are followed carefully, and medications are consistently administered.
+It is important that you follow your veterinarian's instructions carefully and administer medications consistently.
 Regular check-ups and vigilance are imperative since the condition often relapses throughout life.

 What is the prognosis for a dog diagnosed with pannus?